 The mathematical framework described herein comprises a variety of parameters, illustrated in Table 1.
-Specifically, it uses one parameter per river segment, six parameters per HRU, and two parameters per each groundwater tank.
+Specifically, it uses one parameter per river segment, six parameters per HRU, and two parameters per groundwater tank, while the water management module does not contain free variables to optimize.
 Thus, even for a relatively small hydrosystem, some dozens of control variables would be involved.
-Generalising the empirical rule mentioned in section 2, initially used in lumped rainfall-runoff models, multiple criteria should be introduced, to ensure consistency with the principle of parsimony.
-In accordance to this, HYDROGEIOS provides a set of statistical and empirical fitting measures for the calibration of parameters, to control the observed outputs as well as the internal state variables of the groundwater model (i.e. tank levels).
+Generalising the empirical rule mentioned in Sect.
+2, initially used in lumped rainfall-runoff models, multiple criteria should be introduced, to ensure consistency with the principle of

+Description Symbol Units Model component Infiltration coefficient δ Dimensionless River segment Direct runoff coefficient С Dimensionless HRU Retention capacity R mm HRU Soil moisture tank capacity Smax mm HRU Ratio of the lower zone capacity κ Dimensionless HRU Retention coefficient for interflow λ $d^{-1}$ HRU Retention coefficient for percolation $\mu$ $d^{-1}$ HRU Specific yield $S{y}$ Dimensionless Groundwater cell Hydraulic conductivity Ř m/s Groundwater cell parsimony.
+In accordance with this, HYDROGEIOS provides a set of statistical and empirical fitting measures for the calibration of parameters, to control the observed outputs as well as the internal state variables of the groundwater model (i.e. tank levels).
 The criteria are aggregated to one or more weighted objective functions, to determine a single or multiple (i.e. non-dominated) optimal parameter sets.